8-21-2020 Coronavirus Notice:

 CAMPGROUND IS OPEN!!
 Please follow below COVID info.

-If any member of your family or party is sick, has recently been sick, recently out of the hospital, has flu-like symptoms, high temperature, chronic coughing, or is in any type of quarantine to include self-quarantine… DO NOT COME TO THE CAMPGROUND…You will be asked to leave!
+If any member of your family or party is sick, has a fever, has flu-like symptoms, high temperature, or has a chronic cough… THEY ARE NOT PERMITTED IN THE CAMPGROUND and will be asked to leave!

 All Bathrooms are open!
 Please do not lock or block the door behind you.
-Social distance still applies in bathrooms to every reasonable degree possible.
+Social distancing still applies in bathrooms to every reasonable degree possible…use your best discretion.